albar965/littlenavmap-manual/en/GLOSSARY1.md

 FSX and P3D flight plan format.
 Can save all information in flight plans using annotations.

 ### POI
 Point of interest.
-A userpoint type.
+An userpoint type.

 ### Procedure
 A STAR, SID or approach and the respecitive transitions.